Equivariant wrapped Floer homology and symmetric periodic Reeb orbits: Equivariant wrapped Floer homology

 where $\phi_R^t$ is the flow of the Reeb vector field associated to the contact form $\alpha$.
-This forms a closed submanifold of $\mathcal{L}$ by definition of the Morse-Bott condition.
-For each Morse-Bott submanifold $\mathcal{L}_{T}$ we define the Maslov index $\mu(\mathcal{L}_{T})$ as the Maslov index of a Reeb chord starting at $\mathcal{L}_{T}$.
+This forms a closed submanifold of $\mathcal{L}$ by definition of the Morse--Bott condition.
+For each Morse--Bott submanifold $\mathcal{L}_{T}$ we define the Maslov index $\mu(\mathcal{L}_{T})$ as the Maslov index of a Reeb chord starting at $\mathcal{L}_{T}$.
 Note that the Maslov index can be different at different components of $\mathcal{L}_T$.
-Starting from a Morse function $h_0: \mathcal{L}_T \rightarrow \R$, we form a periodic family of Morse functions $h = \{h_z\}$ in the sense of Section \ref{sec: perMorcompl} following the recipe given in Example \ref{ex: prodham}.
+Starting from a Morse function $h_0: \mathcal{L}_T \rightarrow \R$, we form a periodic family of Morse functions $h = \{h_z\}$ in the sense of Section~\ref{sec: perMorcompl} following the recipe given in Example~\ref{ex: prodham}.
 This allows us to consider the $\Z_2$-complex structure on the Morse chain complex $(CM_*(h_0, g_0), \phi_j)$, together with the identification \eqref{eq: simplymorsecomplex}:

 Denote the corresponding homology groups by $HM_*(\mathcal{L}_T)$ and $HM_*^{\Z_2, N}(\mathcal{L}_T)$.
-We do the same procedure for all Morse-Bott submanifolds; take a Morse function, form a periodic family, and so on.
+We do the same procedure for all Morse--Bott submanifolds; take a Morse function, form a periodic family, and so~on.

 Let $H_0: \widehat W \rightarrow \R$ be an admissible Hamiltonian such that $H_0$ is $C^2$-small on $W$ and depends only on the variable $r$ for $(r,y)\in (1-\epsilon, \infty)$.
-Since $\alpha$ is of Morse-Bott type, $H_0$ is automatically Morse-Bott.
+Since $\alpha$ is of Morse--Bott type, $H_0$ is automatically Morse--Bott.
 Perturb $H_0$ in a standard way using the Morse function $h_0$ on each submanifold $\mathcal{L}_T$; for an explicit description of the perturbation we refer to \cite{KvK}.
 For notational convenience, we denote the perturbed function still by $H_0$.

-Following the recipe in Example \ref{ex: prodham}, we construct a periodic family $\{(H_N,J_N)\}_{N\ge 1}$ starting from $H_0$, which satisfies all the conditions in Remark \ref{rmk: final conditions on H and f}.
+Following the recipe in Example~\ref{ex: prodham}, we construct a periodic family $\{(H_N,J_N)\}_{N\ge 1}$ starting from $H_0$, which satisfies all the conditions in Remark~\ref{rmk: final conditions on H and f}.
 This yields the identification